 Chemistry is a large field and offers many specializations.
 You may have the option to choose a concentration in Analytical Chemistry, Inorganic Chemistry, Organic Chemistry, Physical Chemistry, Polymer Chemistry, Chemical Physics, Environmental Chemistry, Forensic Chemistry, and Theoretical Chemistry.
 These areas of specialization open up a variety of career choices to students.

-Approximately 1,229 colleges in the U.S. offer a chemistry degree of some kind.
-This year's Best Colleges for Chemistry ranking compares 109 of them to identify the best overall programs in the country.
+Our 2023 Best Chemistry Schools ranking analyzes 240 of these schools to determine the best overall colleges for chemistry students.
 Continue reading to check out one of our many unbiased rankings of chemistry programs later in this article.

 Students should have a strong background in science and math.
 You will be required to use and memorize a variety of formulas when conducting experiments.
 Strong critical thinking and analytical skills will help you look at data and draw conclusions.
 Problem solving skills will help you use this data to solve issues.
 You will also be required to give presentations or write articles about your findings.